 Eye Exam 101

-Exam.
-Just the word can bubble up fear and past test-taking failures.
-But, take it from us – eye exams aren’t about making patients feel like failures.
-The different tests are all there for a reason – and your only failure would be in avoiding the exam to begin with.
+Don't let the word 'exam' in "eye exam" put the fear of failing a test into your mind.
+Take it from us – eye exams aren't about making patients feel like failures.
+The different tests your eyes will go through during an eye exam are all there to make sure your vision and overall health are the best they can be – and your only failure would be in avoiding the exam to begin with.

 Here's a rundown of what to expect.